Visual studio code¶

 you use a Single-Config generator (such as MakeFile on Linux), we advise

-you not the add the build preset field (expect if you know what you do)
+you not the add the build preset field (expect if you know what you are

-to use the default option of CMake during the building process.
+doing) and to use the default option of CMake during the building

 TIPS:

-Visual Studio generators and Ninja Multi-Config can generates multiple configurations (Debug, Release, …) at once with
+Visual Studio generators and Ninja Multi-Config can generate multiple configurations (Debug, Release, …) at once with

 CMAKE_CONFIGURATION_TYPES